dnlong91/Object-Oriented-Java-Programming-Data-Structures-and-Beyond/Course2-MOOCTextEditor/Assignment4.md

 Retrain will behave just like train, only you'll need to re-initialize the instance variables, effectively discarding the prior training.

 __Hints:__
-- You will likely find the "toString" method for the list and/or a "toString" method for each node helpful when testing and debugging.
+- You will likely find the "toString" method for the list and/or a "toString" method for each node helpful when runtimebenchmark and debugging.
 - Train on small inputs and draw the expected list of lists by hand.
 Then check to see if your code is producing what you'd expect.
 - When picking a random next word, be sure you are able to produce all of the possible words.
 For example, if you could produce "hi", "there", or "this", be sure your getRandomNextWord method can produce all possible words.
 A common mistake is to not bound your random number properly and go off the end of the list or omit the last word in the list.
 - Also, when picking a random next word, be sure to have a test case where a word is repeated.
 For example, the nextWord list could contain "hi", "hi", "hi", "hello".
 Your generate next word method should produce "hi" far more often than it produces "hello" if you have it produce a reasonable (10+) number of words.
 The grader will test cases where one word occurs much more often than the others, and expect to see that word generated more often.